wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

-1. Make sure you have started the WildFly server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command line and navigate to the root directory of one of the quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

-4. This will deploy `target/helloworld-mutual-ssl-secured.war` to the running instance of the server.
+4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.
 5. In case mutual ssl is configured properly and war app is secured, you will be able to access the application only if the DN of client certificate i.e., `clientCert.p12` is same as the one mentioned in `app-roles.properties` file.
 It will otherwise result into a `HTTP Status 403` or forbidden error.

 ## Access the Application

-The application will be running at the following URL: `<https://localhost:8443/helloworld-mutual-ssl-secured>`.
+The application will be running at the following URL: `<https://localhost:8443/${project.artifactId}>`.
 A page displaying the caller principal and the client certificate used for mutual SSL should be visible:

         Hello World !
 Mutual SSL client authentication is successful and your war app is secured.!!